 No Saving Seats

-Promoting inclusivity and discouraging negative behaviors such as exclusion and cliques is the aim of this rule.
-This helps to create a welcoming and supportive cafeteria environment for all students.
+The 'no saving seats' rule promotes inclusivity and discourages negative behaviors such as exclusion and cliques, helping to create a welcoming and supportive cafeteria environment for all students.

 Proper Use of Utensils and Food Trays

-Reminding students to use utensils and food trays helps keep the cafeteria clean and hygienic.
-This practice helps to ensure that everyone has access to clean utensils and trays.
+Remind students to use utensils and food trays to keep the cafeteria clean and hygienic.

 Clean Up